REVISION

 Cut the hedging

 Not every hedge needs to go.
 If you cannot fully back a claim, a single qualifier works: "often" or "in most cases."
 But when a hedge sits in front of direct advice, cut it.
 You might want to consider varying your sentence length becomes vary your sentence length.
+Hedging runs especially thick in AI-generated business emails, where the model doubles down on politeness; editing ChatGPT output for business writing covers those specific patterns.

 Before